 I’m pretty sure you’ve heard buzz about this new product.
 All you have to do is Google it, and bam.
 There you go.
 Reviews.
 Raves.
 Ads.
 I’ve seen it everywhere lately- beauty bloggers, commercials on TV, advertising in drugstores and beauty stores alike.
 I had no idea what this was, admittedly, because I received it as a gift for our Secret Santa Christmas Swap from my fellow Makeup Hero Heather from Eyeconic Makeup.
 There were other things tucked in there which I admittedly adore- but this post is strictly for Color Tattoo.
 Pomegranate Punk in particular.

 It’s no secret I love red.
 All shades- from light pinks, to magentas, to true red, to berry, to blackened maroon.
 I can’t get enough of it- for my eyes or for my lips.
-Now I had been browsing through my neighborhood Ulta before I returned North to my parents to dig into my present box (because it arrived while I was at Pirate’s), and I had seen and noticed the Color Tattoo stand by itself at the end of one of the aisles.
+Now I had been browsing through my neighborhood Ulta before I returned North to my parents to dig into my present box (because it arrived while I was down South), and I had seen and noticed the Color Tattoo stand by itself at the end of one of the aisles.
 I was intrigued.
 I picked a few up and did a quick inspection, but based on the price- I put them back down. (being unemployed sucks) There were only three in the display, and that right there should have tipped me off this was a hot item.
-Imagine my surprise when I returned to the North home to find one tucked inside my present box!
+Imagine my surprise when I returned to my North home to find one tucked inside my present box!
 I finally decided to test out the color earlier this week, and here’s what you get to see.

 Gorgeous color, no?
 I just about died when I opened the jar up and was able to actually gaze upon the creme shadow.
 I was determined to test out this 24 hour wear, so I swiped it on my eyes, and off I went.
 Well, not literally.
 I just bummed around the house with nowhere to be for a couple of days… So it wasn’t a big deal that I applied the color differently on both my eyes.
 My left eye I used it heavy handed, and my right eye I went light and sheer.
 I wanted to see just how well the two applications of the shadow would hold up- and since I had nowhere to be, it didn’t matter that I looked funny with two mis-matched eyes.
 I didn’t put on eyeliner or mascara- this was strictly shadow without primer.
 As is.
 Applied it to my lids with my ring finger, and that was that.
 So how did it hold up?
 Let’s take a look…